egregoire23/DynamicTrafficLightsWithRL/README.md

 - Software: Jupyter Notebook, GitHub, SUMO, Netedit

 Results & Evaluation:

 The Q-Learning agent provided the highest performance for optimizing traffic lights dynamically at UB's Medical Campus.
 Compared to the current baseline, our Q-Learning agent using dynamic patterns can reduce each vehicle's commute by more than 6 seconds at each intersection.
 These findings, if applied, could drastically reduce the average vehicle waiting time at the intersections in downtown Buffalo.

 Challenges & Learning:

+A big challenge to success on the UB Medical Campus map was that of the 19 intersections featured, each of which presented a different number of turn signal patterns, traffic flow directions, and number of lanes.
+Working through this hurdle greatly improved my ability to problem-solve in real-world situations.
+Additionally, I learned that complex problems like this can take days or even weeks to run, and time management is crucial when dealing with deadlines for such large tasks.